Shoulder to Shoulder 2025 Annual Ramadan Campaign

 Food connects us all.

-Ramadan is an opportunity to bridge
+Ramadan is an opportunity to bridge towards a shared future.

 The Shoulder to Shoulder Campaign’s Annual Ramadan Campaign is an effort to identify, uplift, and connect people to Iftars open to interfaith guests across the United States of America to support local relationship-building among Muslim communities and those of other faiths and cultural backgrounds.